jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 | `s.ophan.co.uk`                         | ✔              | ✔          |        |
 | `platform.twitter.com`                  | ✔              |            |        |

-Note: In the case of HTTPSB, there was a hit on `static-serve.appspot.com` because images are whitelisted by default when using out-of-the-box settings.
+<sub>Note: In the case of HTTPSB, there was a hit on `static-serve.appspot.com` because images are whitelisted by default when using out-of-the-box settings.
 But users can, if they choose so, block specifically `static-serve.appspot.com` with a single click in the matrix.
-This is not possible with the two other blockers.
+This is not possible with the two other blockers.</sub>

 ***